Abbey Caldwell

 Abbey Caldwell (born 3 July 2001) is an Australian middle-distance athlete.
-She is the current national champion in the 800 metres and holds the Oceanian record in the 1000 metres.
+She won the Australian national championships in the 800 metres in 2025 and 2026, and holds the Oceanian record in the 1000 metres.
+She won the gold medal in the mile run at the 2026 Commonwealth Games.

-Career
+Biography

 Caldwell begun running at five years old, and steadily improved as a junior, coached by Gavin Burren since age 13.

 2022

 In 2022, aged 20, Caldwell won the Australian national title in the 1500 metres ahead of Olympic finalist Linden Hall.
-A breakthrough year, she went on to set multiple personal bests in the 800 metres and 1500 metres, culminating in a 1500 m bronze medal at the 2022 Commonwealth Games behind British pair Laura Muir and Ciara Mageean.
+A breakthrough year, she went on to set multiple personal bests in the 800 metres and 1500 metres, culminating in a 1500 m bronze medal at the 2022 Commonwealth Games behind British pair Laura Muir and Ciara Mageean and the silver medal in the 1500 m at the 2022 Oceania Athletics Championships behind Claudia Hollingsworth but ahead of Jaylah Hancock-Cameron in an Australian sweep of the medals.

 2023

 In February 2023 at the World Athletics Cross Country Championships, held in Australia, Caldwell anchored the mixed relay, alongside Oliver Hoare, Jessica Hull and Stewart McSweyn, to win another bronze medal.

-In July 2023, she ran an 800 metres personal best of 1:58.48 at the Silesia Diamond league lin Chorzow.
+In July 2023, she ran an 800 metres personal best of 1:58.48 at the Silesia Diamond league lin Chorzów.
 Selected for the 1500 m at the 2023 World Athletics Championships, she qualified for the semi-finals, breaking four minutes for the first time in her career with a time of 3:59.79.